 The 2008 Plan enables the Board of Directors to grant stock options to employees, directors, consultants, and other individuals who provide services to the Bank.
 The shares subject to or related to options under the 2008 Plan are authorized and unissued shares of the Corporation.
 The maximum number of shares that may be subject to options under the 2008 Plan is 205,092, all of which may be issued as incentive stock options and as non-qualified stock options.
 Incentive stock options are subject to limitations under Section 422 of the Internal Revenue Code.
 The Corporation has reserved, for the purposes of the 2008 Plan, out of its authorized and unissued shares, such number of shares.
 The 2008 Plan will terminate ten years from stockholder approval.
 Options may not be granted with an exercise price that is less than 100% of the fair market value of the Corporation's common stock on the date of grant.
 Options may not be granted with a term longer than 10 years.
 However, any incentive stock option granted to any employee who, at the time such option is granted, owns more than 10% of the voting power of all classes of shares of the Corporation, its parent or of a subsidiary may not have a term of more than five years.
 Options will vest and be exercisable at such time or times and subject to such terms and conditions as determined by the Board of Directors.
-Generally, options will vest over a vesting period of approximately equal percentages each year over an initial term no shorter than three years.
-In 2009, 4,000 incentive stock options were issued under the 2008 Plan and no non-qualified stock options were issued under the 2008 Plan.
-No options were granted during the years ended December 31, 2013 and 2012.
-At December 31, 2013 and 2012, there are 30,679 shares available for grant under the 2008 Plan.
+Generally, options will vest over a vesting period of equal percentages each year over an initial term no shorter than three years.

-There were no stock options grants or forfeitures during the years ended December 31, 2013 and 2012.
-At December 31, 2013, the weighted average remaining contractual term of stock options outstanding was 5 years with an aggregate intrinsic value of \$-0- and at December 31, 2012, the weighted average remaining contractual term of stock options outstanding was 6 years with an aggregate intrinsic value of \$-0-.
+There were no stock options grants or forfeitures during the years ended December 31, 2014 and 2013.
+At December 31, 2014, the weighted average remaining contractual term of stock options outstanding was 4 years with an aggregate intrinsic value of \$-0- and at December 31, 2013, the weighted average remaining contractual term of stock options outstanding was 5 years with an aggregate intrinsic value of \$-0-.

-There were no organizer warrants granted during the years ended December 31, 2013 and 2012.
+There were no additional warrants granted during the years ended December 31, 2014 and 2013.
 The fair value of the warrants granted in 2008 was \$2.96, which were expensed upon issuance as no future services were required by the recipients.